x20surya/HyperVergeChromeExtension/README.md

 # Overview

-This is a chrome extension made in the competition hackIt by hyperVerge, it is a widget manager when you open new tab on chrome
+This is a chrome extension made in the competition hackIt by hyperVerge, it is a widget manager when you open new tab on chrome.

-This Chrome Extension is a Widget Manager tool for HyperVerge.
+This Chrome Extension is a Widget and Productivity Manager tool for HyperVerge.
 It provides various features like Opportunity Board, Annoncement Board, Issue Generator and Tracker and Notice Boards which are vital for coordination among people within a company.
 We also provide some miscellaneous features like ChatGPT ChatBot Widget, Spotify Music Player, Todo List, Pomodoro Timer, etc which help in boosting efficiency of the employees.

 #Team